Religion in the Soviet Union: Baptists, Evangelical Christians, and Pentecostals

 The Second World War saw a relaxation of church-state relations in the Soviet Union and the Protestant community benefited alongside their Russian Orthodox counterparts.
 In 1944, the All-Union Council of Evangelical Christians-Baptists was formed, bringing together the two main strands within Soviet Protestantism.
 Over the following two years, the leaders of the two main Pentecostal branches within the Soviet Union also agreed to join.
 The immediate post-war period saw the growth of Baptist and Pentecostal congregations and there was a religious revival in these years.
 Statistics provided by the leaders of the registered church suggest 250,000 baptised members in 1946 rising to 540,000 by 1958.
 In fact the influence of the Protestantism was much wider than these figures suggest: in addition to the existence of unregistered Baptist and Pentecostal groups, there were also thousands who attended worship without taking baptism.
 Many Baptist and Pentecostal congregations were in Ukraine.
 Women significantly outnumbered men in these congregations, though the pastors were male.
 By 1991, Ukraine had the second largest Baptist community in the world, behind only the United States.

 Although the Soviet state had established the All-Union Council of Evangelical Christians-Baptists in 1944, and encouraged congregations to register, this did not signal the end to the persecution of Christians.
-Many leaders and ordinary believers of different Protestant communities fell victims to the persecution by Communist government, including imprisonment.
-Persecution was particularly vicious in the years 1948-53 and again in the early 1960s.
+Many leaders and ordinary believers of different Protestant communities fell victims to the persecution by Communist government, including gulag imprisonment.
+Persecution was particularly vicious in the years 1948–53 and again in the early 1960s.

 Despite the Soviet state's attempt to create a single, unified church movement, there were many divisions within the evangelical church.
 In the early 1960s, a break-away group formed a new movement which called for a spiritual awakening and greater independence from the Soviet state.
-Leaders of this group (eventually known as the Council of the Church of Evangelical Christians-Baptists) faced particularly persecution.
-Pentecostals, too, formed their own, underground organisation and were targeted by the state as a result.
+Leaders of this group (eventually known as the Council of the Church of Evangelical Christians-Baptists) faced particular persecution.
+Pentecostals, too, formed their own underground organisation and were targeted by the state as a result.

 Lutherans

 Lutherans, the second largest Protestant group, lived for the most part in the Latvian and Estonian republics.
-In the 1980s, Lutheran churches in these republics identified to some extent with nationality issues in the two republics.
+In the 1990s, Lutheran churches in these republics finally began to settle themselves in the two republics.
 The state's attitude toward Lutherans was generally benign.
 The Lutheran Church in different regions of the country was persecuted during the Soviet era, and church property was confiscated.
 Many of its members and pastors were oppressed, and some were forced to emigrate.